JoseMorenoJ/CPPtest/README.md

 # What is CPPtest?
 A C++ knowledge test given to me from a company during the selection procces for a C++ developer position.

 When I received it I didn't have much experience with C++ or as a developer, moreover, they rejected me.
-I was supposed to finish the test in 6 hours.
-Well, I had 6 hours to do as much as I could but, still today, I am not sure if they were expecting me (or the selected candidate) to finish all the exercises.
+I had 6 hours to do as much as I could but, still today, I am not sure if they were expecting me (or the selected candidate) to finish all the exercises.

 ## What to find in this repo?
 When I did the test, I failed big time.
 But I also learnt about what was expected from me as a candidate.
 In this repo I will repeat the test, exercise by exercise, explaining the solutions the best I can.
 Maybe even showing alternative solutions.
 - The solutions for the problems
-- The explanation for each soution
+- The explanation for each solution
 - Additional links to external info

 ## How can you contribute?